Bloodborne Pathogens: OSHA Regulations

 Anyone's blood or body fluids may carry germs, even someone you know well.
 Following universal precautions can protect you.
 This means assuming that ALL blood and body fluids, no matter who they belong to, contain infectious germs.

 Know Your Employer's Safety Plan

-Your employer will have a plan for using universal precautions in different situations.
+Your employer will have a plan for using universal precautions and applying OSHA regulations in different situations.
 Only your employer can establish the specific guidelines for your job.
 Learn your employer's plan and know what guidelines apply to you.